 Doncaster Mile 2013 Preview

 A small but select field of seven turns out for Saturday’s Doncaster Mile with Highland Knight topping the market at 3-1.
 Andrew Balding’s six-year-old gelding by Night Shift was last seen running a creditable fifth in a Group 2 at Longchamp in October.
-That run followed a victory in a similar event at Baden-Badgabrialen and he is certainly entitled to respect here.
+That run followed a victory in a similar event at Baden-Baden and he is certainly entitled to respect here.

 Possibly the most interesting runner is Ralph Beckett’s Moonstone Magic.
 The filly won so impressively on her debut at Leicester last season that she was pitched in at Group level next time, winning the Dubai Duty Free Stakes at Newbury.
 Her proven ability on soft ground seemed to give her a chance in the 1,000 Guineas in May but she was left floundering behind shock winner Homecoming Queen.
 Connections have not lost faith in the filly and she is a 4-1 chance with Bet365 to make a winning return.